Mongolian Stock Exchange: Primary and Secondary market

+In December 2022 Mongolian Stock Exchange started the publicization process of state-owned companies and offered 34 percent of its shares to the public and became a public company.

+The "Mongolian Stock Exchange" JSC was granted a special license to operate the activities of a mining commodities exchange on June 30, 2023, and became the first mining commodities exchange in Mongolia.

+The Law on Mining Products Exchange was approved by the Parliament of Mongolia and is effective June 30, 2023, to organize the open, transparent, and fair trading of mining products, to create opportunities for real market prices to be established, and to increase the industry's contribution to the country's economic growth.

+Until the enforcement day of the law on mining products exchange, the government has been instructed to conduct coal trading through the Mongolian Stock Exchange according to the "Rules on Electronic Trading of Export Coal " which was approved by the Government of Mongolia on 14 December 2022.

 Physical location

 The Mongolian Stock Exchange is located in the former Children's Cinema building near Sükhbaatar Square, next to the headquarters of Mongolia Telecom Company and across from the Mongolian parliament's buildings.
 It was refurbished at a cost of US$4.5 million prior to the official start of trading; seats and screens were removed, a trading floor was created and equipped with computers, and automatic sinks were installed in the bathrooms.
 The building itself is a pink-and-white neo-classical-style structure.
 One corner of the building has been partitioned off to serve as an internet cafe.
 Due to the color of its building, the Financial Times correspondent, Leslie Hook, defined it the pink house of equities.
 Since then, the building has been painted gray.

 People and relationship-building

 The Mongolian Stock Exchange has been praised for their approach to customer relationship management.
-To commemorate their 16th anniversary, they organised a sports day, in which broker/dealers and the exchange fielded teams and competed against each other.
+To commemorate their 16th anniversary, they organized a sports day, in which broker/dealers and the exchange fielded teams and competed against each other.
 They were also described as "punching above its weight" in its international knowledge-sharing efforts.
 It joined the Federation of Euro-Asian Stock Exchanges in 1998, and, in June 2006, formed a partnership with the Korea Exchange.
 The chief executive officer of the Mongolian Stock Exchange visited the Korea Stock Exchange in July 2007; officials from the Korea Stock Exchange paid a return visit the following month.

-Mongolian Stock Exchange sealed a deal with London Stock Exchange Group to modernize the MSE under an agreement to make it in level of world standard.
-LSE will manage and provide expertise and someone from LSE might lead the MSE.
-This comes as there is a mining boom happening in Mongolia and need for robust, private and attractive stock exchange.
+The Mongolian Stock Exchange sealed a deal with the London Stock Exchange Group to modernize the Mongolian Stock Exchange under an agreement to make it at a level of world standard.

-Naidansuren Zoljargal, one of the founders of the Mongolian Stock Exchange, was educated in Hungary and later studied finance at the Harvard University in the United States, and founded the Mongolian Stock Exchange when he was 27 years old.
-His young age prompted American magazine Asia, Inc. to dub him the "Boy Wonder of the Mongolian Stock Exchange".
-His older brother, Naidansurengiin Jargalsaikhan, was formerly head of the Bank of Mongolia, but was ousted from his job after the loss of US$100 million of foreign reserves, which had been invested in futures and foreign currency.

-In 2011 Baatar Bold became chairman, he was the CEO of Newcom Group and former head of JP Morgan's Russia and Commonwealth of Independent States department.
+The Mongolian Stock Exchange is expanding its foreign relations and signed the memorandum of understanding with the Budapest Stock Exchange and the Shanghai Stock Exchange in May and June 2023 respectively to cooperate on developing equity, debt, and investment fund products, improving corporate governance, organizing joint research projects and seminars, and developing platforms and joint products.